 Panoramic views abound in this village deep in the Solea Valley, as fresh air and vivid greenery provide a welcome escape from the routine of daily life.
 And the village folk here really love to show off their bread making skills, so much so that every year, the women of the area congregate to give crowds and visitors a real treat with their creations as people from near and far descend on the area for a real taste of tradition.

-With the focus on all things dough related, it’s worth noting that Galata was once well known for its many flour mills, and this year’s festival will see a number of activities excite visitors, given the chance to watch traditional Cypriot bread being made, along with a variety of other traditional baked goods.
+With the focus on all things dough related, it’s worth noting that Galata was once well known for its many flour mills, and this year’s festival will see a number of activities excite visitors, given the chance to watch traditional Cypriot bread being made in a traditional oven, along with a variety of other traditional baked goods.

 Then there will also be an exhibition of traditional products for you to ogle at, while you’ll get to sample all sorts of traditional delicacies.
+The festival will even include a demonstration of traditional professions, an old photo exhibition, and plenty of folk dance and music.
 It’s also worth keeping in mind that the Folk Art Museum and Byzantine Churches of the community will remain open to the public.

 2. Grape Festivals, Troodos winegrowing villages

 When you’ve got a little free time on your hands, there really is nothing better than a scenic drive through the wine-growing villages of the Troodos Mountains, where sun-kissed hills blanketed in rambling vines tell tales of a country with a rich winemaking history that dates back centuries.
-And the landscape isn’t just about natural splendors, punctuated with gorgeous stone built villages that defy the hands of time, each with their own unique character, history, and culture.
+And the landscape isn’t just about natural splendours, punctuated with gorgeous stone-built villages that defy the hands of time, each with their own unique character, history, and culture.

 3. Pastelli festival, Anogira

 Where and when?
-Septemeber 9th, Anoyira village, Limassol district.
+Anoyira village, September 8th.
+Limassol district.